ewanw1lls/Individual-Capstone-Project/README.md

         Users should be able to sign up with a unique username, email, and password.
         Passwords must be securely hashed before storage.
         Users should be able to log in using their registered email and password.
-        Logged-in users should see a personalized greeting (e.g., "Welcome, [username]").
+        Logged-in users should see a personalised greeting (e.g., "Welcome, [username]").
         A "Log Out" button should be available and functional.
         Only logged-in users should be able to add, edit, or delete reviews.